waafi-adam/INF2006-BigCloud-Group18/README.md

    npm install
    ```
 3. Configure environment variables in `.env` file for the backend.
-4. Create a local MySQL database using the schema provided.
+4. Install MySQL and log in as root, then execute the provided database schema.
 5. Start the backend and frontend servers:

    ```sh